 - Continue to seek partnerships and meet at least every other year with other agencies (such as the Housing Authority), housing developers, community stakeholders, and employers to discuss and pursue viable opportunities for providing affordable housing, with an emphasis on housing opportunities for very low- and extremely low-income households, as well as special-needs populations, such as seniors, persons with disabilities (including developmental disabilities), farmworkers, female-headed and single-parent households, persons experiencing homelessness, and extremely low-income households.
 Identify development opportunities for affordable housing on an annual basis.
-Meet more frequently if development rates increase. - Work with public or private sponsors to identify candidate sites for new construction of housing for special-needs populations and take all actions necessary to expedite processing of such projects. - Pursue partnerships with the Central Valley Regional Center to identify funding opportunities and promote housing for persons with disabilities.
+Meet more frequently if development rates increase. - Work with public or private sponsors to identify candidate sites for new construction of housing for special-needs populations and take all actions necessary to expedite processing of such projects. - When affordable projects are developed in moderate, high, or highest-resource areas (i.e. the City's north and east sides), require developers to conduct extended marketing efforts in areas of High Segregation and Poverty in the City's south and west sides.

-- Continue to offer fee reductions and deferral of development impact fee payments to facilitate affordable housing development and special-needs housing projects, particularly those on infill sites. - Continue to promote the State density bonus and provide streamlined processing to facilitate affordable housing development and provide for additional flexibility for affordable housing and special-needs housing through the minor deviation process.
+- Pursue partnerships with the Central Valley Regional Center to identify funding opportunities and promote housing for persons with disabilities. - Continue to offer fee reductions and deferral of development impact fee payments to facilitate affordable housing development and special-needs housing projects, particularly those on infill sites. - Continue to promote the State density bonus and provide streamlined processing to facilitate affordable housing development and provide for additional flexibility for affordable housing and special-needs housing through the minor deviation process.
 The City will promote this program by publicizing the incentives on the City's website and by conducting pre-application consultation with developers regarding available incentives.
-Examples of flexible development standards include reduced parking requirements; reduced requirements for curb, gutter, and sidewalk construction; common trenching for utilities; and reduced water and wastewater connection fees. - Provide incentives to builders to provide housing with multiple bedrooms affordable to lower- and moderate-income households, aiming for construction of at least 20 units that meet these sizes, to meet the needs of female-headed, single-parent, and large-family households of all income levels (possible incentives will include reduced setbacks, reduced parking requirements, and technical assistance with applications for funding). - Continue to streamline the environmental review process for housing developments to the extent possible, using available State categorical exemptions and federal categorical exclusions, when applicable. - Monitor HCD's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower-income households (including extremely low-income households), such as seniors, disabled (including persons with developmental disabilities), the homeless, and those at risk of homelessness. - Facilitate the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development and process fee deferrals related to the subdivision for projects affordable to lower-income households. - Work with developers of multifamily and affordable housing projects to identify site opportunities on an annual basis for high-density construction in higher-resource areas and areas with higher median incomes to reduce concentrations of poverty (e.g., in the Northside neighborhood north of Hillcrest Street, east of South Thompson Avenue, and west of McCall Road) and improve access to resources.
+Examples of flexible development standards include reduced parking requirements; reduced requirements for curb, gutter, and sidewalk construction; common trenching for utilities; and reduced water and wastewater connection fees. - Provide incentives to builders to provide housing with multiple bedrooms affordable to lower- and moderate-income households, aiming for construction of at least 20 units that meet these sizes, to meet the needs of female-headed, single-parent, and large-family households of all income levels (possible incentives will include reduced setbacks, reduced parking requirements, and technical assistance with applications for funding). - Continue to streamline the environmental review process for housing developments to the extent possible, using available State categorical exemptions and federal categorical exclusions, when applicable. - Monitor HCD's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower-income households (including extremely low-income households), such as seniors, disabled (including persons with developmental disabilities), the homeless, and those at risk of homelessness. - Facilitate the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development and process fee deferrals related to the subdivision for projects affordable to lower-income households. - Work with developers of multifamily and affordable housing projects to identify site opportunities on an annual basis for high-density construction in higher-resource areas and areas with higher median incomes to reduce concentrations of poverty (e.g., in the Northside neighborhood north of Hillcrest Street, east of South Thompson Avenue, and west of McCall Road) and improve access to resources. - To prevent displacement, work with the Fresno Housing Authority to identify and apply for funding opportunities to provide workforce housing opportunities and/or rental assistance programs to support the development of housing with rents affordable to moderate-income households.